ilg-physics-ucsb/physics6-manual/6AL/lab0.md

 :::Note
 Careful!
-The definition of percent difference in this course is **different** than what you may see in other courses.
-Please use [Eq](#Eq-pdiff) for calculations in this course
+The definition of percent difference in this course is **different** from what you may see in other courses.
+Please use [Eq](#Eq-pdiff) for calculations in this course.
 :::